containrrr/watchtower/docs/arguments.md

 ```

 ## Without sending a startup message
-Do not send a send a message after watchtower started.
+Do not send a message after watchtower started.
 Otherwise there will be an info-level notification.

 ```
             Argument: --no-startup-message